jackie-dai/Project-1-Overhaul/Section2_CreatingEnemy/section2.md

 Right now, the ghost is a static sprite.
 Lets give it some character by animating their walk cycle.
 (In this case, float cycle).

 Add an `Animator` component to the Enemy.
 We already provide you with a ready-to-go animation located in `Assets > Animations > Enemy`, so you can just drag and drop that in to the controller of the animator component via the unity inspector.
-However, if you would like to get some experience working with the animator and blendtrees (which you'll do a lot) follow the video below to make your own animation.
+However, if you would like to get some experience working with the animator and blendtrees (which you'll do a lot), delete the Enemy controller and follow the video below to make your own animation.

 https://youtu.be/I9JG9kU17RI?si=lWHJnjz5SdM0bKCG&t=1613